EduSupport Logo

 What is a citation and why does it matter?

-A citation credits the original source of information in your work — it tells your reader exactly where to find it.
+A citation credits the original source in your work — whether a website, book, journal article, or video — and tells your reader exactly where to find it.

 Citing sources prevents plagiarism — using someone else's ideas without attribution is treated as serious academic misconduct.